AoxeTech/Aoxe.Email/README.md

 // Please replace the host and port with your own serviceCollection.AddMailKit("your host", 25);
 serviceCollection.AddSmtpClient("your host", 25);
-// The aws and azure email provider has different Add method to match their constructor serviceCollection.AddAwsSimpleEmail("awsAccessKeyId", "awsSecretAccessKey");
+// The aws and azure email provider has different Add method to match their own constructors serviceCollection.AddAwsSimpleEmail("awsAccessKeyId", "awsSecretAccessKey");
 serviceCollection.AddAzureEmail("connectionString");
 ```